FISCO-BCOS/FISCO-BCOS-DOC/en/docs/api.md

 # JSON-RPC API

-The following examples in this chapter adopt [curl](https://curl.haxx.se/) command, which is a data transfer tool run under command line in url language.
-JSON-RPC API of FISCO BCOS can be accessed by sending http post request through curl command.
-The url address of curl command is set as `[listen_ip]` and `[jsonrpc listen port]` of `[rpc]` in node config file.
-To format json, [jq](https://stedolan.github.io/jq/) is used as a formatter.
-For the error codes, please check [RPC Design Documentation](design/rpc.html#json-rpc).
-For transaction return list, please check [here](./api.html#id51).
+The following examples in this chapter adopt the [curl](https://curl.haxx.se/) command, which is a data transfer tool that runs the command line by the URL language.
+JSON-RPC API of FISCO BCOS can be accessed by sending HTTP post request through curl commands.
+The URL address of the curl command is set as `[listen_ip]` and `[jsonrpc listen port]` of `[rpc]` in a node config file.
+To format the json data, [jq](https://stedolan.github.io/jq/) is used as a formatter.
+For the error codes, please check the [RPC Design Documentation](design/rpc.html#json-rpc).
+For the transaction receipt status, please check [here](./api.html#transaction-receipt-status-list).

 ## getClientVersion
-return version information of node
+Returns the current node version.
-### Parameter
+### Parameterss
-no
+none
-### Return value
+### Returns
-- `object` - version information, fields:
+- `object` - An object with version data:
     - `Build Time`: `string` - compile time
     - `Build Type`: `string` - compile machine environment
+    - `Chain Id`: `string` - blockchain id
-    - `FISCO-BCOS Version`: `string` - FISCO BCOS version
+    - `FISCO-BCOS Version`: `string` - The version of the node
     - `Git Branch`: `string` - version branch
-    - `Git Commit Hash`: `string` - the newest commit hash of version
+    - `Git Commit Hash`: `string` - latest commit hash
+    - `Supported Version`: `string` - The supported version of the node

 - Example
 ```